boobaGreen/webpeek-desktop/README.md

 ## Download

-The latest builds are published as GitHub Release assets.
+The latest builds are published as [GitHub Release assets](https://github.com/boobaGreen/webpeek-desktop/releases).
 Grab what you need:

 | Platform      | File                                                                                                                        | Version | SHA256                                                             |
 | ------------- | --------------------------------------------------------------------------------------------------------------------------- | ------- | ------------------------------------------------------------------ |
 | Windows (x64) | [`WebPeek-Setup-0.1.0.exe`](https://github.com/boobaGreen/webpeek-desktop/releases/download/v0.1.0/WebPeek-Setup-0.1.0.exe) | 0.1.0   | `6386EA9700E5B0039D757B2EE0BFC5DD4905B758A56E84DAED863AB27CDB1207` |

 > Tip: right-click the link above and choose **Save link as…** if the download does not start automatically.
+>
+> Verify integrity by running `Get-FileHash -Algorithm SHA256 .\WebPeek-Setup-0.1.0.exe` (Windows PowerShell) and matching the checksum shown in the table.

 macOS `.dmg` and Linux `.AppImage` / `.deb` images will be added here as soon as they are built.
 For now, only the Windows installer is available.